Protein: The macro nutrient your body craves

-If protein is not supplied, the body will leach it out of other areas/muscles to compensate, or the repair process will begin to shut down.
+If protein is not supplied, the body compensate through other areas and use the protein from our muscles, or the repair process will begin to shut down.
 Muscles need a constant supply of protein to continue the building process.
+And as we age, our muscle mass begins to break down naturally, so protein becomes even more important when we are older.

-Protein deficiency symptoms include: hair thinning or loss, lethargy, poor recovery from illness and nail and skin weakening.
+Protein deficiency symptoms include hair thinning or loss, lethargy, poor recovery from illness and nail, skin weakening, hormone disruptions and so much more.

-Eating a protein with a carbohydrate every 2-3 hours is ideal for energy and stable blood sugars.
+Eating a protein with a carbohydrate at every meal/snack is ideal for energy and stable blood sugars.
 It also increases satiety, stable blood sugar (less cravings), and reduces insulin response which helps with fat loss.
+This also helps balance hormones, as insulin helps regulate our hormones.
+This is especially important in women going through hormonal changes.

-Those who go through Fat Loss vs Dieting always feel younger and stronger.
+Those who go through a full body change for a healthier lifestyle feel younger and stronger.
 Why?
-They've replaced the cells that were lost with new ones made from adequate protein, clean foods, exercise, and water.
-They are now cellularly building a brand new body!
+They are repairing and increasing the protein cells that were lost with adequate protein, clean foods, exercise, and water.
+In a sense you could say that they are generating a new body.
+How cool is that?

 · Chicken: breast or thigh meat, Ground chicken